1. Skip to content

 A worker at an Indian factory producing wind turbines

-India's government is aiming for incentives promoting manufacturing jobs Image: S Muthukumar/Siemens Gamesa Renewable Energy
+India's government is aiming for incentives to promote manufacturing jobs Image: S Muthukumar/Siemens Gamesa Renewable Energy

 Job creation has emerged as a major test for Indian Prime Minister Narendra Modi's third term, as India's young workforce struggles to find employment.